jennego/dressage/README.md

 EC/USEF tests only for now.
 Others may be added on request as well (send them to me and let me know where to find them!)

+For next deployment
+- fix sql security issues - look into active record queries
+- seed first level 2015
+- click on row? (javascript)

 To do

-- fix sql security issues - look into active record queries
 - Test and secure api
 - figure out auto complete (low priority - maybe wait for SPA?)s
 - Seed tests 1-4 level
+- seed 2019 tests
 - upload files in seeds?
 - link current versions of tests to old tests?
-- edit forms
 - show arena figures on click or hover
 - save arena size
 - show radio for current filter
-- click on row? (javascript)